shivendra885/shivendra885/README.md

 ### 🙋‍♂️ About Me

--🎓 B. Tech(2023) Graduate in Information Technology in GL Bajaj Institute of Technology and Management, AKTU.
+-🎓 B. Tech(2023) Graduate in Information Technology From GL Bajaj Institute of Technology and Management, AKTU.

 -🛠 Proficient in Web Development and Backend Technologies including React, NodeJs, MongoDB, Google Cloud, C, C++ etc.
 - 📫Reach me at **shivendrarbl885@gmail.com**